pocomane/MiSTer_Batch_Control/Readme.md

 - `MBC_CUSTOM_ROM_EXT` is the extension of the rom files, e.g.
   `MBC_CUSTOM_ROM_EXT=nes`

-If you want that the support for a particular core will be add, please open a github issue specifying the value of such variables that makes the core work.
+If you want that a particular core is directly supported, please open a github issue specifying the value of such variables that makes the core work.

 Please note that these informations could change from one release of the MiSTer